shahbazalamjobs/Interview-Prep-2024/01-Front-End/01-Notes/17-IIFE.md

+# IIFE (Immediately Invoked Function Execution)

-Immediately Invoked Function Expressions (IIFE) are a common JavaScript pattern used to create a scope for variables, which prevents them from polluting the global scope.
+- Immediately Invoked Function Expressions (IIFE) are a common JavaScript pattern used to create a scope for variables, which prevents them from polluting the global scope.
 Here's a breakdown of the basics:

 ### Syntax

-An IIFE is a function that runs as soon as it is defined.
+- An IIFE is a function that runs as soon as it is defined.
 It is defined using a function expression, and then it is immediately executed.
 There are two main forms of IIFE:

 1. **Anonymous IIFE:**
     ```javascript